Meet Love Island Winter 2020 contestant Paige Turley – Britain’s Got Talent star who used to date Lewis Capaldi

 What are Paige’s turn-offs?

-Paige says that her largest flip off is vanity.
+Paige says that her greatest flip off is vanity.
 She says: “I like someone who is confident but if they’re too much and it’s borderline cocky, I’m not interested.”

-And he or she’s additionally not one to take pleasure in a tacky chat up line – she says: “If someone said a cheesy chat up line, I’d probably slate them to the hills!”

 The place may I’ve seen Paige earlier than?

-This gained’t be Paige’s first look on a significant ITV actuality present – again in 2012 she participated in Britain’s Obtained Expertise – and made all of it the best way to the semi-finals.
+This received’t be Paige’s first look on a significant ITV actuality present – again in 2012 she participated in Britain’s Bought Expertise – and made all of it the way in which to the semi-finals.

-She can also be the ex-girlfriend of pop famous person Lewis Capaldi, having dated him for a few yr when she was 17 or 18.
+She can also be the ex-girlfriend of pop famous person Lewis Capaldi, having dated him for a couple of 12 months when she was 17 or 18.
 She says that their relationship ended actually amicably and the pair are nonetheless mates.

 Add Comment